 The Early Years

-If we could travel 25 years back in time, we would find four dedicated volunteers—meteorologist Bob Short, computer expert Dick Taylor, retired ice-skating champ Rena Langenberg and businessman James Langenberg—completing the paperwork to establish the Friends of Garden of the Gods as an official nonprofit organization.
+If we could travel back in time to 1991, we would find four dedicated volunteers—meteorologist Bob Short, computer expert Dick Taylor, retired ice-skating champ Rena Langenberg and businessman James Langenberg—completing the paperwork to establish the Friends of Garden of the Gods as an official nonprofit organization.
 They are meeting in the old Visitor Center, a converted house atop the Dakota Ridge near the Garden’s south parking lot.
 The year is 1991.

 With thousands of visitors already overwhelming the Park and the small Visitor Center (with only one toilet for women and one for men), it is obvious to the volunteers and city park staff Andrea (Andi) Schmidt Andres, Lenore Fleck and Parks Director Nancy Lewis that the Garden is going to need all the help it can get, and that a Friends group could help support the Park.
 Bob, Dick, Rena and James volunteer to serve as FOGG’s first Board of Directors.